aradi/fypp/README.rst

   fypp

-FYPP needs a working Python interpreter with version 3.2 or above.
+Fypp needs a working Python interpreter with version 3.2 or above.

 Running
 =======

-The FYPP command line tool reads a file, preprocesses it and writes it to another file, so you would typically invoke it like::
+The Fypp command line tool reads a file, preprocesses it and writes it to another file, so you would typically invoke it like::

   fypp source.fypp source.f90